 Financial assets classified as available for sale are carried in the Balance Sheet at fair value.
-For bonds, shares in money market funds and other pooled funds, the fair value is taken from the market price, and for certificates of deposit the discounted value of the contractual cash flows at the market rate is used.
+For bonds, shares in money market funds and other pooled funds, the fair value is taken from the market price.

 The carrying value of assets held at amortised cost (e.g. loans and receivables) is considered to be a close approximation of the fair value and are therefore excluded from the table below.
-Accordingly investments in bank deposits, loans to local authorities, trade and lease receivables and loans to employees are not shown.
+Accordingly investments in bank deposits, trade and lease receivables and loans to employees are not shown.